 Citizens should avoid the following regarding hydrants:

 - On a regular basis, citizens will park in front of a fire hydrant.
-We have heard about every excuse in the book; from “I didn’t see it” to “I was only going to be inside for a minute”.
+We have heard a multitude of excuses; everything from “I didn’t see it” to “I was only going to be inside for a minute”.
 That minute you are inside is the minute that we will pull up and need to use the hydrant.
-Help us to help you and avoid damage to your vehicle by not parking within 10 feet of a fire hydrant.
+Help us to help you and avoid damage to your vehicle by not parking within 10 feet of any fire hydrant.

 You should also know that on occasion, PWC will “FLUSH” the water system.
 This is where PWC personnel will open a hydrant and let it flow until the system has been cleaned for whatever reason.
 This can take hours or days and in most cases, the fire department has no knowledge that the procedure is taking place.

-If you have any questions or concerns about fire hydrants, feel free to contact the fire department at (910) 424-0948 and speak with department personnel.
+If you have any questions or concerns about fire hydrants, feel free to contact the fire department at 910-424-0948 and speak with a department representative.